 Purchase of surveillance product for use in the Middle East which proved unfit for the purpose and for use in the specific environment.

 Case of alleged breach of patent.
 A point by point analysis of patent content, design features and usage parameters was undertaken with the result that the case settled out of Court.

 These cases normally centre round an individual accused of theft or burglary and our expertise is needed to establish what might or might not have occurred during the offence.
-We have at various times been requested to act for the Prosecution and at others for the Defence.
+We have acted for either the Prosecution or the Defence.